 The vast majority of professional music being created nowadays is made on desktop using a DAW like Pro Tools, Logic or Ableton and it seems set to stay this way for the foreseeable future.
 However, the portable nature and unique workflow of iOS has attracted it’s fair share of devotees.
-Although this is by and large an amateur audience, there have been some higher profile releases using iOS devices which proves that the platform is certainly more than capable of producing music of a professional standard.
+Although this is by and large an amateur audience, there have been a handful of higher profile releases using iOS devices which proves that the platform is certainly more than capable of producing music of a professional standard.

 Way back in the early days of iOS music production (in the dark days before Audiobus even!)
 Damon Albarn’s pioneering virtual band, Gorillaz, quietly released their fourth studio album, The Fall, with a distinct lack of promotion.
 The album was released on the Gorillaz website on Christmas Day 2010 as a free download available only to members of the band’s fan club.
 The album was pegged as the world’s first iPad album, which some critics were quick to dismiss as a gimmick, but the album itself proved that the platform was far from restricting, fitting the band’s experimental tendencies perfectly.